 Perben’s sword easily sliced through his neck.
 Six-year-old bodies were not stout.

 She and Neola screamed.
 Lapis’s mind shut down.
 Her terror infused her, became a living thing, that choked her chest, that ripped her voice from her throat.
 They ran away, back down the worn path, back to the berry bushes, back to the safety of forest cover.
 The horse caught them and Perben tried to run them over.
-The new terror propelled her mind back into action as she tumbled out of the way.
+The new fright propelled her mind back into action as she tumbled out of the way.
 His mount refused to turn and jerked about, defying the reins.
 Two soldiers ran in his wake, one with sword raised, the other swinging a mace.
 The mace man went after Neola.
 The sword man targeted her.

-She sucked in a hard breath and briefly squeezed her eyes shut.
+She sucked in a hard breath and squeezed her eyes shut.
 “A soldier smashed Neola’s face in with a mace.
 They just assumed she was me because they couldn’t tell otherwise and buried her with my family.”
 At least her tears blended with the rain.
-Too bad it could not wash away her anguish.
+Too bad it did not wash away her anguish.
 Or her damning guilt, for having survived.

 “Why did you leave?
 Lady Ailis would have—”